What are vocal melodies

 The main aim of using scale numbers

-The basis of the whole method is to always know which rung you are on as you sing.
+The basis of the whole method is to always know which scale degree you are on as you sing.
 It will make you a much better musician.

 You’ll always know where you are in a melody and where you need to go, how far away it is and how it is supposed to feel when you get there so you can really lock on pitch.